Grand Central Terminal

 The distinctive architecture and interior design of Grand Central Terminal's station house have earned it several landmark designations, including as a National Historic Landmark.
 Its Beaux-Arts design incorporates numerous works of art.
 Grand Central Terminal is one of the world's ten most-visited tourist attractions, with 21.6 million visitors in 2018, excluding train and subway passengers.
 The terminal's Main Concourse is often used as a meeting place, and is especially featured in films and television.
 Grand Central Terminal contains a variety of stores and food vendors, including upscale restaurants and bars, a food hall, and a grocery marketplace.
 The building is also noted for its library, event hall, tennis club, control center and offices for the railroad, and sub-basement power station.

 Grand Central Terminal was built by and named for the New York Central Railroad; it also served the New York, New Haven and Hartford Railroad and, later, successors to the New York Central.
-Opened in 1913, the terminal was built on the site of two similarly-named predecessor stations, the first of which dated to 1871.
-Grand Central Terminal served intercity trains until 1991, when Amtrak began routing its trains through nearby Penn Station.
+Opened in 1913, the terminal was built on the site of two similarly named predecessor stations, the first of which dated to 1871.
+Grand Central Terminal served intercity trains until 1991, when Amtrak consolidated its New York operations at nearby Penn Station.

 Grand Central covers 48 acre and has 44 platforms, more than any other railroad station in the world.
 Its platforms, all below ground, serve 30 tracks on the upper level and 26 on the lower.
 In total, there are 67 tracks, including a rail yard and sidings; of these, 43 tracks are in use for passenger service, while the remaining two dozen are used to store trains.

 Name

 Grand Central Terminal was named by and for the New York Central Railroad, which built the station and its two predecessors on the site.
 It has "always been more colloquially and affectionately known as Grand Central Station", the name of its immediate predecessor that operated from 1900 to 1910.
 The name "Grand Central Station" is also shared with the nearby U.S. Post Office station at 450 Lexington Avenue and, colloquially, with the Grand Central–42nd Street subway station next to the terminal.

+The station has been named "Grand Central Terminal" since before its completion in 1913; the full title is inscribed on its 42nd Street facade.
+According to 21st-century sources, it is designated a "terminal" because trains originate and terminate there.
+The CSX Corporation Railroad Dictionary also considers "terminals" as facilities "for the breaking up, making up, forwarding, and servicing of trains" or "where one or more rail yards exist".